danielguillan/responder/README.md

-# Respond-to
+# Responder

 Magic media queries for your Compass project.
-You define the breakpoints, Respond-to takes care of the rest.
+You define the breakpoints, Responder takes care of the rest.

 Forget about multiple variable declarations, long lists of unmanageable, inextensible and unreusable mixins.
-Respond-to is the only media queries mixin you'll ever need.
+Responder is the only media queries mixin you'll ever need.
 And it's always ready to use.

 ## Installation

 Install the respond-to gem:

-    $ gem install respond-to
+    $ gem install responder

 In your project's config.rb file add:

-	require "respond-to"
+	require "responder"

 Finally install the Compass extension:

-	$ compass install respond-to
+	$ compass install responder

 ## Usage